Exploding Kittens CEO: We need ‘air gapped’ game design

 “Those two boards aren’t connected to each other except via the human mechanism, the human is the data transfer mechanism between those two machines,” Lee said.
 “That is what facilitates the game.”

-Lee said that both Battleship and three-card monte, a card game where people bet on being able to find one specific card among three face down cards, led him to rewrite the rules of exploding kittens so that multiple people could play over video chat using their current deck of cards.
+Lee said that both Battleship and three-card monte, a card game where people bet on being able to find one specific card among three facedown cards, led him to rewrite the rules of exploding kittens so that multiple people could play over video chat using their current deck of cards.
 He called it Quarantined Kittens and released it for free online.

-“Trying to guess where the [card] is, if we reverse it and say that it’s the bad thing you’re starting to look a lot like Exploding Kittens,” Lee said.
+“Trying to guess where the [card] is, if we reverse it and say that it’s the bad thing, you’re starting to look a lot like Exploding Kittens,” Lee said.
 The new ruleset has players create a six-card grid in front of them, with all cards visible on camera.
 At the start of each turn, the opposing player tells you which card to draw.
 The fundamental gameplay of Exploding Kittens, where both players are trying to avoid drawing an exploding kitten card, remains with new mechanics that support people playing over video chat.

 Lee said that he hopes more game designers use this idea to create games people can play online.
 “We’re stuck in our houses,” Lee said.
 “We need to accommodate this air gap in order to play games together.”